The Mace (7)

 The Mayor’s Chain (6)

-The Mayor’s Chain in 18ct Gold was presented to the Council in 1884 by the Mayor A.J.H.
+The Mayor’s Chain in 18 carat Gold was presented to the Council in 1884 by the Mayor A.J.H.
 Ward who had organised its purchase by public subscription.
 It consists of three parts: the chain itself and two detachable badges.
-The chain has 21 shield shaped links with mural coronets, inscribed on the reverse with a variety of names of mayors and M.P.s.
-A further row of nine 9ct links has been added.
+The chain has 21 shield shaped links with mural coronets, inscribed on the reverse with a variety of names of mayors and members of parliament.
+A further row of nine 9 carat links has been added.
 All are joined by smaller links in the shape of an ‘H’.
 The central link is set with a Rose Diamond, surrounded by five Rubies set in green enamel leaves.

 Between the chain and the mayor’s badge is inserted a commemoration of Queen Victoria’s Golden Jubilee in 1887.
 It takes the form of an oval enamel portrait of the Queen with a Blue enamel garter bearing the inscription in Gold letters “Her Majesty Queen Victoria’s Jubilee Year 1887.”
 The portrait is surmounted by an Imperial Crown, backed by crossed Sceptres with Gold discs bearing the letters in Gold “IH” and “V”.
 The badge was the gift of the Mayor Henry John Vaux who presented it to the Council at a Special Meeting on June 27th, 1887.